terracenter/gentoo_install/README.md

 ### Selecting mirrors

-Gentoo uses the closes mirror to sync the packages index, so it's important to set the best mirrors for your location.
+Gentoo uses the closes mirror to sync the packages index, so setting the best mirrors for your location is essential.
 Luckily the tool `mirrorselect` is going to do the hard work for us :D

 :warning: Make sure that you have Internet access from your live-cd: